 Students select a practicum section (COUN 706, COUN 736, COUN 850, COUN 890, COUN 891) that reflects their specialization.
 Please note that if you are taking COUN 706 you must be concurrently registered in COUN 705.
 Similarly, if you are taking COUN 891 you MUST be concurrently registered in COUN 892.
-Be sure to consult with your adviser or Coordinator(s) if you have any questions about this or other related matters.
+Be sure to consult with your advisor or Coordinator(s) if you have any questions about this or other related matters.
+Students who are engaged in a third internship after having completed Coun 891 are required to enroll in Coun 850 for during their third internship.
+Students who continue their internship through the summer (after completed an academic year of an internship) will also be required to enroll in Coun 850.